 - dash of nutmeg

-- 14 ounce can artichoke hearts drained (not marinated or packed in oil)
+- 14 ounces artichoke hearts ((14 oz can) drained (not marinated or packed in oil))

 - Heat oil in a heavy bottomed sauce pan over medium heat and add flour.
 Cook, whisking occasionally, until the flour just starts to change color and turn fragrant, about five minutes.
 Do not let the flour brown.